Preserving and Protecting Lake Michigan and the Great Lakes

 Held In Person in Chicago and Via Livestream

-View the Video of our April 16, 2022 Presentation!
+View the Video of our Presentation HERE!

 Click button below for more Information

-Join or Renew for 2022-2023
+Join or Renew for 2023-2024

 Local and State Leagues in the four states surrounding Lake Michigan make up our valued members.
 Click through to join or renew online or download the renewal form here.
-Dues are tiered by the number of members in your League reported to the LWVUS roster in January, 2022.
+Dues are tiered by the number of members in your League reported to the LWVUS roster in January, 2023.
 There is a small surcharge for renewing online to help cover the processing fees.